Safe, Non-Invasive Echocardiogram Test in North Richland Hills & Weatherford

 You'll lie on a table while small metal disks (electrodes) are placed on your chest and connected to an electrocardiograph (ECG or EKG) machine to monitor your heartbeat.
 We dim the room to enhance the technician’s view of the video monitor.
 A gel is applied to your chest to facilitate sound wave transmission.
 The technician will move a probe (transducer) across your chest, emitting sound waves that bounce off your heart and return as echoes.
 These echoes are converted into detailed images displayed on a video monitor.

-Our doctors analyze these images to assess your heart’s size, shape, chamber, and valve condition, and blood flow.
+Our doctors analyze these images to assess your heart’s size, shape, chambers, valve condition, and blood flow.
 This helps in diagnosing heart conditions, planning treatments, and monitoring ongoing treatments.
 Schedule an appointment with us today for our advanced echocardiogram services.